PetarChulin/Pair_Employees/README.md

 Pair of employees who have worked together on common projects for the longest time

-   - To write an application that finds the couple of employees who have worked together on common projects for the longest time.
+   - application that finds the couple of employees who have worked together on common projects for the longest time.
    - DateTo can accept value „NULL“ (this is equal to „today“).
-   - The data can be passed to the program from a text file
+   - data is passing to the program from a .csv file
-   - The program have to be started without the need to do any code changes, after “checkout” on the code and import in IDE, the program have to run and show the result in    to the console
+   - the program have to be started without the need to do any code changes, after “checkout” on the code and import in IDE, the program have to run and show the result into the console

 It's given a text file in format EmpID, ProjectID, DateFrom, DateTo Example data: